 The deduction right must be exercised within 12 months following the fiscal year during which the VAT became payable.
-This 12-month period applies solely to exercising the deduction right and not to VAT credits.
+This 12-month period applies solely to exercising the deduction right, and not to VAT credits.
 Thus, a VAT credit generated during a given month may be set off against the VAT collected in subsequent months without any time limit.

-All taxpayers must issue invoices for the goods that they deliver or the services that they provide to another taxpayer and for advances received for the provision of services where tax is payable as a result.
-Generally speaking, the invoice, written in the French language, should show:
+All taxpayers must issue invoices for the goods that they deliver or the services that they provide to another taxpayer, and for advances received for the provision of services where tax is payable as a result.
+Generally speaking, the invoice, written in the French language, should show the following:

-- the name, address and single identification number of the taxpayer issuing the invoice; - the name, address and the single tax identification number of the customer; - a number identifying the invoice; - the date of the invoice; - a description and the quantity of the goods or the extent of the services; - the tax rate and the corresponding tax, the price excluding tax and the total amount with taxes included.
+- The name, address, and single identification number of the taxpayer issuing the invoice; - The name, address, and single tax identification number of the customer; - A number identifying the invoice; - The date of the invoice; - A description and the quantity of the goods or the extent of the services; and - The tax rate and the corresponding tax, the price excluding tax, and the total amount with taxes included.

 The price must be indicated in CFA francs.
-Electronic invoicing is not yet allowed in the Congo.
+Electronic invoicing is not yet allowed in Congo.

 A service provider who has opted for payment on debits must expressly state this option on the invoice.
-In addition to these strict VAT obligations, there are other obligations under economic regulations (including the trade register number and bank account number).
-Operations performed with non-taxpayers are invoiced at the amount including tax unless they can claim a dispensatory tax system authorising invoicing excluding tax.
+In addition to these strict VAT obligations there are other obligations under economic regulations (including the trade register number and bank account number).
+Operations performed with nontaxpayers are invoiced at the amount including tax, unless they can claim a dispensatory tax system authorising invoicing excluding tax.